 Remember Edward Jenner from last time?
 While he had no clue about correlates of protection (the term wouldn’t exist for another two centuries), the seeds were planted early.
 By the mid-20th century, researchers began noticing patterns: people with certain antibody levels didn’t get sick, even when exposed to disease.

 The breakthrough came when scientists realised they could standardise this observation.
-Instead of just noticing correlations, they could establish thresholds—specific antibody levels that predicted protection with reasonable confidence.
+Instead of just noticing correlations, they could establish thresholds, that is, antibody levels that predicted protection with reasonable confidence.

-Smallpox vaccination provides our earliest example, though we have to squint a bit to see it.
-Researchers in the 1960s and 70s, during the final push for eradication, observed that vaccinia antibody levels correlated with protection against smallpox.
+Smallpox vaccination provides an early example.
+Researchers in the 1960s and 70s, during the final push for eradication, observed, retrospectively, that vaccinia antibody levels correlated with protection against smallpox.
 This wasn’t used for licensing (the vaccine was already widely deployed), but it helped answer a crucial question: had someone been successfully vaccinated?

 The vaccinia-neutralising antibody response became an informal correlate, used to assess take rates and guide revaccination strategies.
 It wasn’t rigorous by modern standards, but it worked.
 The disease was eradicated in 1980, and those early observations laid groundwork for thinking systematically about immune markers and protection.

 The hepatitis B vaccine story is where correlates of protection really came of age.
 In the 1980s, researchers established that anti-HBs (antibodies to hepatitis B surface antigen) levels above 10 mIU/mL provided protection against infection.
-This threshold was validated across multiple studies and populations, and it stuck.
+This threshold was validated across multiple studies and populations.

 Here’s why this mattered: once that threshold was established with the original plasma-derived vaccine, subsequent recombinant vaccines could be licensed based on demonstrating similar antibody responses, what we call “immunobridging.”
+The first recombinant hepatitis B vaccine (Recombivax HB) was approved by the FDA in 1986 based on showing comparable immunogenicity to plasma vaccines.
 No need to wait years watching thousands of people to see who got infected.
 Just show that your new vaccine generates antibodies above 10 mIU/mL, and you’re good to go.

 This was a Qin/Gilbert Level 2 surrogate before that framework even existed: validated across trials, populations, and vaccine platforms.
 It’s still used today, nearly 40 years later.
 That’s the power of a well-established correlate.

 Measles provides another success story.
-Hemagglutination inhibition (HI) titers above 120-200 mIU/mL correlate strongly with protection.
-This correlate has been used to bridge new measles-containing vaccines, evaluate vaccine effectiveness in outbreak settings, and guide public health policy on booster doses.
+Plaque reduction neutralisation test (PRNT) titers above 120 mIU/mL correlate strongly with protection against clinical measles disease.
+This correlate has been used to bridge new measles-containing vaccines (PRIORIX), evaluate vaccine effectiveness in outbreak settings, and guide public health policy on booster doses.

 Meningococcal vaccines provide perhaps the clearest example of mechanistic correlates in action.
 Serum bactericidal antibodies (SBA)—antibodies that can directly kill bacteria in the presence of complement—are not just correlated with protection; they are the protective mechanism.